• Skip to primary navigation

 November 30, 2016 at 2:14 am

 Wonderful salad!
 My family really enjoyed this.
 I also added the slivered almonds and some sweet corn.
 I doubled the dressing (except for the sesame seeds).
 We don't like coriander so didn't add to salad.
 Will definitely have this again.
-Loved the colours.
+Loved the colors.
 Thanks for a great recipe.

 Reply